StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-11-09-configureawait-in-net-8.md

 First, a quick note: this is a `Flags` enum; any combination of these options can be used together.

 The next thing I want to point out is that `ConfigureAwait(ConfigureAwaitOptions)` is only available on `Task` and `Task<T>`, at least for .NET 8.
-It wasn't added to `ValueTask` / `ValueTask<T>` because of the natural implementation of some of these behaviors are easier to express if they can retrieve results multiple times (which [isn't allowed for value tasks]({% post_url 2020-03-28-valuetask %})).
+It wasn't added to `ValueTask` / `ValueTask<T>` yet.
 It's possible that a future release of .NET may add `ConfigureAwait(ConfigureAwaitOptions)` for value tasks, but as of now it's only available on reference tasks, so you'll need to call `AsTask` if you want to use these new options on value tasks.

 Now, let's consider each of these options in turn.